engrgrldn/yolo_sentiment_output/README.md

-# Sentiment Analysis Dataset for YOLOv7
+# Sentiment Analysis of Automative products for YOLOv7

 Generated on: 2025-05-29 19:23:00